 - Nov 2012: First version of a formal functional specification complete.

-The eChronos RTOS is open source, available under AGPLv3 on github.
+The eChronos RTOS is open source, available under the CSIRO BSD/MIT licence, on github.

 The eChronos RTOS is also available for commercial deployment.
 For separate commercial licenses, please contact us (see below) for further information.